DIY Bed Frames: Build Your Dream Bed from Scratch

 Materials & Tools You’ll Need

-• Lumber: Douglas fir for rustic charm or Southern Yellow Pine for affordability and ease of use.
+• Lumber: Opt for Douglas fir for a rustic look or Southern Yellow Pine for affordability and ease.

 • Tools: Circular saw, drill/driver, clamps, square, tape measure, sander, chisel.